 - Is the health of the pet in jeopardy?
 Is your loved one still able to feed the pet and take care of its other needs?

 - If a visit to the vet is needed, is there someone who can help with a potentially dangerous trip outside the home?

 - Does the pet create a fall risk?
 The sudden movements of a cat or dog underfoot may throw an elderly person off balance and put them at risk for broken bones or other injuries.

 “Over 86,000 people per year have to go to the emergency room because of falls involving their dogs and cats, and these fractures can be devastating for the elderly,” said Judy Stevens, an epidemiologist with the Centers for Disease Control and Prevention and lead author of a report on this peril.

 - As your loved one becomes less able to take care of themselves, taking care of a pet of any kind might add more stress to their lives, rather than reducing it.

 A solution to some of these difficulties that could enable the pet to stay in the home might be to designate a willing family member, neighbor or friend as a pet helper.
 Even a grandchild or another child who loves dogs, cats, birds or fish might not mind coming in to check on a pet’s well-being, even feeding the pet, letting the dog out or scooping out the cat litter.
-If you don’t have someone who fills the bill, check with Dakota Home Care to see if companion care or an in-home health aide could be the answer to keeping your loved one and his or her pet together.
+If you don’t have someone who fills the bill, check with Dakota Home Care to see if companion care or an in-home elderly caregiver could be the answer to keeping your loved one and his or her pet together.